Zamia hamannii: Reproduction

 Like all Zamias, Z. hamanni is dioecious, with individual plants bearing either male or female stroboli or cones, but not both.
 Microstrobili, male cones, are 9 to 12 cm long and 1.5 to 2 cm wide, conical-cylindrical or elongated conical-cylindrical.
 The microstrobili occur singly or in groups of 2 to 6, and are yellowish to brownish-yellowish.
 The megastrobili, female cones, are 11 to 28 cm long and 7 to 9 cm wide.
 They are cylindrical-globose, with a single megastrobolus per plant.
 The megastrobili emerge covered with yellow-brown to brown hairs which mature to green or greyish-green with tan to brown hairs.
 Seeds are 2.4 to 2.8 cm long and 1.4 to 1.8 cm wide.
 There are up to 300 seeds in a mature cone.
 The sarcotesta (seed coat) is bright red on a mature seed.
 Strobili appear annually.
 Pollination occurs in September and October.
 While a pollination agent has not been definitely identified, beetles of the genus Pharaxonotha have been observed in male cones, and species of that genus are known pollinators of some other species of Zamia.
 Pollination has been observed to occur twice in a year in Z. hamanni.

+Mutualism

+The beetle Pharaxonotha clarkorum is in an obligatory mutualistic relationship with Zamia hammanii, living and breeding in male cones and consuming pollen and cone tissues while serving as a pollinating vector by transferring pollen to female cones.